molinto/tidesdk.github.com/source/blog/_posts/2012-06-14-appcelerator-attempts-to-clarify-support-for-open-source-tidesdk.markdown

 This is a fact that is hard to reconcile with the rejection of our minimal request for legal, financial and technical consultation.
 Appcelerator dicontinued TiDesktop with a pledge to the community for a transition and continuation under a community effort.

-From the blog post above:
+Excerpt from the original pledge:

 "The new Desktop project, which will undergo a name change from Titanium Desktop, will be governed and developed by the Desktop community, with material, administrative and logistical support from Appcelerator, but limited development resources.
 From the Appcelerator side, I will be acting as the liaison for this community to Appcelerator, and facilitate any action or assistance that needs to be rendered from our end."

+## Summary

-This transition is occuring.
+Depite the current circumstances, this transition is occuring.
 There is dedicated and growing support for TideSDK.
-Further, it is our desire to work together with Appcelerator on a collaborative and cooperative basis.
+It is our desire for the TideSDK project to work together with Appcelerator on a collaborative and cooperative basis.
 That said we are not receiving the assistance that was pledged.
 We have requested a meeting to properly resolve this.
-It is desirable for this to end with the support we need together with a announcement of support from Appcelerator and our joint commitment towards the goals of a successful transition.
+It is desirable for this to end with the support we need together with a announcement of support from Appcelerator and a joint commitment towards the goals of a successful transition.